utabuechler/uBAM/README.md

 ```

 ### CPU-only dependencies
 The previous command automatically installs the gpu version of pytorch which is necessary for training the model.
-The demo does not need to run on a GPU, since uses a pretrained model.
+The demo does not need to run on a GPU, since it uses a pretrained model.
 Therefore you can install the cpu version of pytorch running the following command
 ```
 pip install torch==1.6.0+cpu torchvision==0.7.0+cpu -f https://download.pytorch.org/whl/torch_stable.html
 ```